herzbube/fuego-on-ios/README.md

 Updates to this README file are made on the `fuego-on-ios` branch and then merged into `fuego-for-littlego`.
 The README file does not exist in `master`.

+## Troubleshooting

+##### Getting svn2git

+`svn2git` is a Ruby wrapper around `git svn`.
+Source code and installation instructions are available from [this GitHub repository](https://github.com/nirvdrum/svn2git).
+The Fuego on iOS project uses `svn2git` because it adds two bits of magic to `git svn`:

+* `svn2git` creates native Git branches and tags from Subversion branches and tags, whereas `git svn` just imports everything into the `master` branch and creates remote tracking branches for Subversion branches and tags.
+* `svn2git` points HEAD of `master` to the commit that represents the latest Subversion revision in the Subversion repo's trunk, whereas `git svn` points HEAD of `master` to the most recent Subversion revision, in whatever branch that may be (not necessarily trunk).

+As of this writing, the latest released version of `svn2git` is 2.2.2.
+This version has a problem interacting with Git releases 1.8.3.2 and later.
+If you have this configuration, you can either downgrade Git on your system to 1.8.3.1, or you can get an unreleased version of svn2git where [this fix](https://github.com/nirvdrum/svn2git/issues/132) has been integrated.

 ##### Reconnecting a cloned Git repository with upstream Subversion repository

-When you clone the Fuego on iOS repository from GitHub, you will not be able to use `git svn` to synchronize the local repository with upstream Fuego.
-The reason is that certain configuration information required by `git svn` is kept only locally and is not versioned in Git, i.e. this information cannot be shared via GitHub.
-Therefore, anyone who wants to use `git svn` locally must first reconnect their local clone of `fuego-on-ios` to the upstream Subversion repository.
+When you clone the Fuego on iOS repository from GitHub, you will not be able to use `svn2git` to synchronize the local repository with upstream Fuego.
+The reason is that certain configuration information required by `svn2git` (actually `git svn`) is kept only locally and is not versioned in Git, i.e. this information cannot be shared via GitHub.
+Therefore, anyone who wants to use `svn2git` must first reconnect their local clone of `fuego-on-ios` to the upstream Subversion repository.

-The indicator that you are affected by this is when you issue a `git svn` command and you get the error message "Unable to determine upstream SVN information from working tree history".
+The indicator that you are affected by this is when you issue a `svn2git` command and you get the error message "command failed: 2>&1 git svn fetch".

-The first step to fix the problem is to add some configuration information to the `.git/config` file of your local repository:
+To fix the problem, add some configuration information to the `.git/config` file of your local repository:

     cd /path/to/fuego-on-ios
     git config svn-remote.svn.url http://svn.code.sf.net/p/fuego/code